lqdev/luisquintanilla.me/_src/snippets/create-matrix-user-cli.md

 ## Description

-Create a new user in your [Matrix]() homeserver using [register_new_matrix_user](https://manpages.debian.org/buster/matrix-synapse/register_new_matrix_user.1.en.html) CLI utility.
+Create a new user in your [Matrix](https://matrix.org/) [Synapse homeserver](https://github.com/matrix-org/synapse/) using [register_new_matrix_user](https://manpages.debian.org/buster/matrix-synapse/register_new_matrix_user.1.en.html) CLI utility.
 This is helpful when creating accounts on a homeserver where registrations are closeds.

 ## Usage